Demerit points

 - The reconciliation period will help ensure that only eligible drivers get a demerit point removed from their record.

 - The demerit point summary on the Service NSW (Service) demerit point checker app will not show the demerit point reduction when it’s applied to a customer's record.
-However, the point reduction will be reflected in the demerit point total which will be adjusted during the six-month processing period that begins in April 2024.
+However, the point reduction will be reflected in the demerit point total which will be adjusted during the six-month processing period that begins in April of the year the trial period completed*.
 It is best to check your demerit point total prior to this date.
-Customers can view an accurate reading on the Service website to track deductions.
+Customers can view and accurate reading on the Service website to track deductions.

 What road safety outcomes are expected to come from this trial?

-Transport will examine the outcome of this 12-month trial to assess any road safety impact of demerit point changes and the effectiveness of the changes.
+- Transport will examine the outcome of the trial to assess any road safety impact of demerit point changes and the effectiveness of the changes.

 What are the current incentives available for good drivers?